 The NIS Directive dissected

 The main goal of the NIS Directive is to improve the cybersecurity level within the European Union.
-The directive consists of three components:
+According to ENISA, the directive consists of three components:

 1-Improving cybersecurity capabilities at national level